20495 - HEALTHCARE MANAGEMENT AND POLICY

 Go to class group/s: 31

-Healthcare organizations as professional bureaucracies: structures, functions and professional dynamics
+Healthcare organizations: structures, functioning mechanisms and professional dynamics

 - Face-to-face lectures